Raw materials from insect biotechnology

 Insect frass

-REPLOID transforms organic waste into natural soil conditioners (frass) that enhance soil life, nutrient cycles, and plant health.
+REPLOID transforms organic side streams into a natural soil conditioner and organic fertilizer known as insect frass.
+It supports soil life, nutrient cycles, and plant health.
 Through insect biotechnology, the company creates sustainable fertilizer solutions that make soils more fertile and resilient over the long term.

 Technical specifications, pricing, and samples